Drowning in LPG

 One of the most exciting developments is concentrated in North America.
 Yes, we all know the stories of the US becoming the next LNG superpower.
 LNG is methane gas that has been cooled to minus 161 degrees Celsius so it drops liquid and then it is transported in huge tankers (some of them have domes as tanks) over the oceans.
 LNG gets all the limelight and the great attention (plus the big bucks) today but what happens in LPG is no less thrilling.

 This means that essentially, shale drillers respond to what happens in the oil market and deal with the rest as consequences.
-That’s not very different from classical oil drillers that have drilled for oil and flared gas for ages.
+That’s not very different from classical oil drillers who have drilled for oil and flared gas for ages.
 LPG is one of those consequential products.
-The rationale is that the prized commodity gets all the attention and the sidekicks are here to improve cash flow at best – at worst they are a burden to the balance sheet.
+The rationale is that the prized commodity gets all the attention and the sidekicks are here to improve cash flow at best – at worst, they are a burden to the balance sheet.

 In the last 10 years, the US has transformed from an importer of LPG into one of its biggest exporters.
 The North American continental market is oversupplied to the point where storage is bursting at the seams and traders lack sufficient capacity to game the market properly.
 Gaming requires overcapacity and North American LPG is hitting tank tops and capacity constraints on the transmission grid.

-Export has gone from being a theoretical possibility to be a lifesaving necessity for drilling to continue.
-If the US shale producers don’t export and the domestic market cannot absorb the volumes anymore, they will be stranded with huge volumes of LPG which essentially means dumping it for free on the market in order to free up capacity as otherwise, they would have to shut in upstream capacity.
+Export has gone from being a theoretical possibility to being a lifesaving necessity for drilling to continue.
+If the US shale producers don’t export and the domestic market cannot absorb the volumes anymore, they will be stranded with huge volumes of LPG which essentially means dumping it for free on the market to free up capacity as otherwise, they would have to shut in upstream capacity.
 This is neither very easy to do nor is it economically sound.

 Cannot happen?
 Just remember what happened to the sulfur market when the Qatari super-trains started up.
 The price for sulfur in India (a big sulfur market) went negative for some years which means the Qataris had to pay to get rid of the stuff.